ZSeba/sebshorthenurl/README.md

 #### Requirements

-- Do not use a gem to solve the main problem (shortening URL)
+- Do not use a gem to solve the main problem (shortening an URL)
 - Write tests with rspec for the models and controllers